Scarlet macaw: Feeding

 Wild scarlet macaws feed on fruits, nuts, seeds, flowers and nectar.

-They also love to eat insects and larvae.
-They are seen feeding heavily on bugs, snails and foliage.
-Snails and bugs are great source of protein, as they need additional protein during breeding seasons.
+As with smaller parrot species, there are reports of their consumption of insects, larvae, and snails; however, this seems to be rare for macaws and is not a major component of their diet.
+Seeds of Cnidoscolus and Schizolobium are thought to be the main sources of protein for nestling scarlet macaws.

 In Costa Rica's Central Pacific they have learned to feed on introduced Teak trees (Tectona grandis) and Almond Beach Trees.
 Local non-profit organizations have planted hundreds of those trees along the coastline from the Tárcoles River basin to Esterillos Beach which had helped increase the population drastically.
-The combined efforts and the correct ecotourism has also an important role in the conservation of such majestic birds.
+The combined efforts and the correct ecotourism also have an important role in the conservation of such majestic birds.
 Tour companies along the Tarcoles River and its mangroves have bet on the importance of birdwatching as an asset for the growth on its population.

-Breeding
+Mating

 While comparatively docile at most times of the year, scarlet macaws may be formidably aggressive during periods of breeding.
 Scarlet macaws are monogamous birds, with individuals remaining with one partner throughout their lives.
 The hen lays two or three white eggs in a large tree cavity.
 The female incubates the eggs for about five weeks, and the chicks fledge from the nest about 90 days after hatching and leave their parents about a year later.
 Juveniles reach sexual maturity at five years of age.